Self Service Resources

 You receive two detailed printout spreadsheet reports along with an Employer Search Guide to help you locate organizations in your city which match the report results.
 (It takes approximately 6-8 hours for completion.
 Allow time to mail in answer booklet for computer scoring).

 The printout reports list your aptitude results and list your top 10 recommended career matches.
 Your interpretation of your spread sheet reports is enhanced by an audio CD step-by-step guide to help you with the interpretation of your results.
 This tool does not include any counseling or advisement of your results by a counselor.
-This self service process is very valuable to help discover your full range of career possibilities, particularly at midlife and beyond.
+This self service process is very valuable to help discover your full range of career possibilities.
+It is recommended for students or recent graduates with no work conflict issues to resolve.
 It is not recommended for individuals who are attempting to resolve a current job problem (such as stress, boredom or lack of advancement).
 It is also not recommended for unemployed individuals seeking a new direction for their job search.
 This self service can be upgraded to either Full Service Options: Mid-Career Advancement Assessment or IDAK Complete Job Search.

 Everyone has natural inherent talents and abilities.
 The IDAK Online Talent Discovery Guide is perhaps the most effective resource available to identify and evaluate your natural talents and match them to the ideal job positions.
 This service is a based upon the talent assessment approach described in IDAK founder, John Bradley’s ground-breaking book, Discovering Your Natural Talents.

 The IDAK Online Talent Discovery Guide™ leads you through the highlights of your life to evaluate your most consistent patterns of natural talent behavior.
 This is a four-step self-assessment exercise which is valuable for personal awareness and as a tool for future career and volunteer service decisions.
 Plan to spend about 90 minutes performing this assessment.
 (It can be completed in multiple sessions.)